Akshatahadambar/Forest-Fire-/README.md

-PROJECT NAME -: Forest Fire Analysis.
+PROJECT NAME -: Forest Fire Data Analysis.
-Table of Content-:

-*Demo Overview

 *Reason to Choose these Project:
 To find out the state in which fire is in large number